ConceptCodes/rl-agents/readme.md

 ## Modules
 - [**Snake**](src/snake): A reinforcement learning agent for playing the Snake game using the Gymnasium library.
 - [**Pong**](src/pong): A reinforcement learning agent for playing the Pong game using the Gymnasium library.
+- [**Gungi**](src/gungi): A reinforcement learning agent for playing Gungi, a strategic board game from the "Hunter x Hunter" universe.

 ## Development with `uv`
 This repository now uses [uv](https://docs.astral.sh/uv/) for environment management and dependency locking.